Coat of arms of El Salvador

 The palette is dominated by national blue (azure) and white (silver) colors, a lot of green (volcanoes and leaves), the name of the country is written in gold.
 Since there is a fragment of a rainbow, it is clear that all shades can be seen on the coat of arms.

 Modernity and history

-Another reminder of theadministrative-territorial units can be seen in a laurel garland.
-It is divided into 14 parts according to the number of departments of modern Salvador.
-At the same time, a laurel wreath - a well-known symbol of the winners.
+Another reminder of the administrative-territorial units can be seen in the laurel garland.
+It is divided into 14 parts according to the number of departments in modern El Salvador.
+At the same time, the laurel wreath is a well-known symbol of the winners..

-The same popular characters are the sun,rainbow, red Phrygian cap, they are depicted on the coat of arms of the Salvadoran and present in the national emblems of many countries, not only America, but also Europe.
+The same popular symbols are the sun, a rainbow, a red Phrygian cap, they are depicted on the Salvadorian coat of arms and are present in the national emblems of many countries not only in America, but also in Europe..

-The most most popular cap,soft red cap.
-This headpiece has a very long history, it was known to the ancient Romans, in France, it became a symbol of the struggle for independence.
-That is why it began to actively use in the coats of arms of various countries, metallic moneys.
-Although El Salvador since 1839 is considered to be an independent republic, throughout the twentieth century, the inhabitants of the country had no time to engage in armed conflict, defending territory and borders against invading neighbors.
+The most popular is the cap, a soft red cap.
+This headdress has a very long history, it was known to the ancient Romans, in France it became a symbol of the struggle for independence.
+That is why they began to actively use it on the coats of arms of different countries, metal banknotes.
+And although El Salvador has been considered an independent republic since 1839, throughout the twentieth century, the inhabitants of the country had to take part in military conflicts more than once, defending territories and borders from the invasion of neighbors..